coezbek/registerbekanntmachungen/README.md

 ```

 *Note*:
-- No data is published on weekends and public holidays.
+- Data usually isn't published on weekends, but sometimes it is.
-- If you run this tool in the morning you might want to use it again in the evening, because new announcements are published throughout the day.
+- If you run this tool in the morning you might want to use it again in the evening and eve, because new announcements are published throughout the day.

 ## Data SchemaAnnouncement types